Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### Critical Evaluation 3: The Mechanics of Healing

 The core rules state that units do not retain temporary combat damage between actions unless represented by persistent Impact counters.
 An attack either completely destroys the unit, or is non-lethal, resulting in the target being exhausted and receiving an Impact counter.
 Therefore, assigning a CP cost to abstract healing is illogical.
-In Quantum Nexus, healing must be explicitly defined in card text strictly as the removal of Impact counters.
+In Quantum Nexus, healing must be explicitly defined in card text strictly as the removal of Impact counters (which mathematically accumulate regardless of a unit's Phalanx or Zeal status).
+Furthermore, catch-up mechanics within Mission designs should account for the established Reinforcement Draw rule—which naturally grants an extra card to players trailing by 4 or more SP—rather than attempting to build arbitrary points of life-gain or free scoring to bridge gaps.

 ### Critical Evaluation 4: Prohibition of Unavoidable Combat Debuffs